 These differences in reactions could stem from the way in which poverty is depicted in different ways.
 In 'A Change of Climate', poverty is seen to affect the community.
 The blunt sentence 'too many babies died', as well as the plurals of 'men' and 'women' reveal how, here, destitution is a widespread enemy.
 On the other hand, in 'Bleak House', it is just this small family that is focused on.
-Moreover this family has had to make do with what they have, using their oldest sister to do housework for them, whilst in 'A Change of Climate' all the boys can work, 'herding cattle'.
-Intriguingly, in both passages the surroundings of the people in poverty are also described to be bleak and run-down.
-The personification of room in 'Bleak House', 'a poor room with a sloping ceiling' suggests how poverty affects everything, not just the people.
+Moreover this family has had to make do with what they have, using their oldest sister to do housework for them, whilst in 'A Change of Climate' all the Comment [A6]: The candidate demonstrates a thoughtful understanding of Anna's concerns in passage (f).